adrianmo/aks-flux/README.md

 We also have to tell the kustomize-controller that our app Kustomization needs to use SOPS as the decryption provider and therefore be able to decrypt certain fields of our manifests.

-Update the kustomization YAML file in `clusters/$CLUSTER_NAME/demoapp-kustomization.yaml` add the `spec.decryption` block as shown below.
+Update the kustomization YAML file in `clusters/$CLUSTER_NAME/demoapp-kustomization.yaml` and add the `spec.decryption` block as shown below.

 ```yaml
 ---